Rates explained – instalment details

 With your first invoice for the year, you will receive a 'Rates Assessment Notice'.
 It tells you the total amount you will pay for the entire year to both Kāpiti Coast District and Greater Wellington Regional Councils.

 Throughout the year, you will receive four rates invoices, one every three months.
-They arrive about one month before the due date and must be paid in full and on time.
+They arrive about one month before each due date and must be paid in full on or before each due date to avoid a penalty.

-A charge of ten percent will be added to any amount of the current rate instalment remaining unpaid after the due date.
+A charge of 10 percent will be added to any amount of the current rate instalment remaining unpaid after the due date.

-An additional 10% penalty will be added on the 6 July 2018 to any rates remaining unpaid from previous financial years as at 5 July 2018.
+An additional 10 percent penalty will be added on the 3 July 2020 to any rates remaining unpaid from previous financial years as at 2 July 2020.

 Buyers Rates are a charge on a property, not a property owner.
 That means that any outstanding rates on a property at the time of purchase become the responsibility of the new...